Brody Stevens: Early life

 Stevens was born Steven Brody in Los Angeles, California on May 22, 1970 to Jaqueline Stevens and Harold Morris Brody, a private investigator from Phoenix.
 His family is originally from New Mexico and Arizona and Stevens has described them as the "pioneering Jews of the southwest".
 Stevens was raised in Los Angeles, and briefly enrolled in private school until his mother decided he would attend public school.
 The family moved to Sacramento during Stevens' early childhood.
 After his parents divorced when Stevens was eight years old, he lived with his mother and older sister in the San Fernando Valley.
 Stevens did not go to Hebrew School nor read from the Torah for his Bar Mitzvah.
 In 1982, Stevens attended a nondenominational Christian church with his father, who was dating a member of the choir.

 He attended Reseda High School, excelling on the baseball team as a right-handed pitcher.
-His highs included striking out 10 batters on multiple occasions (he was often clocked on the radar gun at 88MPH with movement), while his lows included balking in runs in playoff games.
-Stevens went on to earn a scholarship to play Division I College Baseball for the Arizona State Sun Devils baseball program, starting in four games, pitching 28 innings and recording 3 saves.
+His highs included striking out 10 batters on multiple occasions (he was often clocked on the radar gun at 88 MPH with movement), while his lows included balking in runs in playoff games.
+Stevens went on to earn a scholarship to play Division I College Baseball for the Arizona State Sun Devils baseball program, starting in four games, pitching 28, innings and recording 3 saves.
 He graduated with a 2.52 GPA.